martindisch/running-mate/README.md

 A Telegram chatbot that helps you pick up running.

+It's very easy to build, but setting up a usable instance is a slightly more involved process.
+You need a Telegram bot, configure it to send webhooks to your endpoint, which requires a domain and TLS certificate.
+You also need to set up and train an application on Wit.ai for the natural language processing.
+A working deployment of the bot for testing is available at https://t.me/running_mate_bot until at least June 30th, 2020.

 ## Getting started
 1. Install Docker & Docker Compose
 2. Create and edit `.env`.
 For reference, see `.env.TEMPLATE`.